Lupin3000/ESP/doc/014_i2c_helper_tutorials.md

 Since MicroPython version 1.14.x a message is displayed, that the usage of I2C is deprecated and [SoftI2C](https://docs.micropython.org/en/latest/esp32/quickref.html?highlight=softi2c#software-i2c-bus) should be used.
 I won't go into the advantages of SoftI2C here, but I would like to mention that the switch is not that difficult and that it will probably be necessary at some point.

-> In the tutorial for the OLED display (_with ssd1306_) you will come into contact with SoftI2C.
+> In the later tutorials, for example the OLED display (_with ssd1306 driver_) you will come into contact with SoftI2C.

 [Home](https://github.com/Lupin3000/ESP) | [Previous](./013_package_management.md) | [Next]()